QSC-Eugene/TP-Link-Kasa-Q-SYS-Plugin/readme.md

 ### Thank You

-- @qsc-hoperoth for testing and inspiring me to add RGB Strip support
+- [@qsc-hoperoth](https://github.com/QSC-hoperoth) for testing and inspiring me to add RGB light strip support.